Locate a grave MUSEUM OF THE FALLEN

 Czechoslovakia

-Assimilation A democracy carved from the Habsburg wreckage, betrayed at Munich, occupied by two empires, and finally split in peace by its own peoples.
+Assimilation A democracy carved from the Habsburg wreckage in 1918, betrayed at Munich, occupied by two empires, and finally split in peace by the Velvet Divorce of 1992.

 1992 CE b.
 1918 CE · 74 years

-Disaster A union of South Slavs that held together under one strongman and tore itself apart in war once he was gone.
+Disaster A union of South Slavs that held together under Tito, then tore itself apart in the wars of 1991–1992 once he was gone — ended by ethnic cleansing and the Srebrenica genocide.

 1992 CE b.
 1918 CE · 74 years